wdi-atx-11/the-client-the-server-and-you/README.md

 This pattern of **requests** for information from clients and relevant **responses** from servers is the backbone of modern internet activity.
 Neat, right?!

-## Challenges

-Skate up a ramp and do a sweet Ollie Freestyle while giving out the rock-on sign with your other hand

 ## Resources

 * <a href="https://www.youtube.com/watch?v=GlZC4Jwf3xQ" target="_blank">Awkward but lovable guy gives technical description of DNS Servers</a>